top of page

 Drawing Hope: Children’s Art for Peace

-Drawing Hope is a global peace initiative that delivers messages of hope through children's artwork for intergenerational dialogue.
-This collaborative project brings together grassroots and civil society organizations from various countries to open space for creative dialogue.
-Through art, children create self-portraits and messages to future friends in other parts of the world.
+Drawing Hope is a global peace initiative that shares messages of hope through children’s artwork.
+The project collaborates with grassroots and civil society organizations across countries to create spaces for creative exchange.
+Through art, children produce self-portraits and messages for future friends in different parts of the world.

 Objectives

-• Create space for intergenerational dialogue through children’s artwork expressing hopes for peace
+• Creating space for intergenerational dialogue through children’s artwork expressing hopes for peace

 • Building a network of civil societies in solidarity to promote peace and prosperity for future generations